nelsonjchen/cloud-geoip-dns-testing/README.md

 This is a simple Pulumi project that sets up DNS records for GeoIP routing tests.
 You can run `pulumi up` to deploy the infrastructure to your own cloud account.
 You’ll need Pulumi installed and configured with multiple cloud providers’ credentials.
 The estimated cost to run this is about $0.25/month, since Google charges per zone.
 Other providers charge by query, which should be minimal.
 We don’t need extra features like monitoring for this test.

 I don’t expect most people to run this themselves, but I’m providing the code for transparency.
 Feel free to fork or reference it if needed.

+## Trivia and Observations

+* Azure has a proper geographical heirarchy for GeoIP routing, with continent, region, and country options.
+It even has provinces for Canada, Australia, and States for the US.
+* AWS is relatively flat and only has subregions for the US states and **Ukraine**'s oblasts.
+Continental division for the source data had to be enriched from AI.
+There are no subregions for Canada or Australia.
+I’m not sure why Ukraine is singled out but it might due to the conflict with Russia and the need for granularity.

 ## Useful Tools